What to expect

 - Board basis: Bed and breakfast

-- Luggage transportation (one bag per person)
+- Luggage transportation (One piece per person, maximum 20kg)

 - Maps and route information (GPS available on request)

 - Welcome meeting

 - Free parking at first hotel on request only - must be confirmed at time of booking

 One pannier and cycling odometer per bike.
 One small repair kit, pump, spare inner tube and a lock per room all included at no extra cost.

 You can add these when you price your trip